stefan-hoeck/idris2-parser/docs/src/Parser.md

 we use pattern matching to look at the prefix of the list of tokens.
 In case of an opening parenthesis, we invoke `expr` recursively.
-This is guaranteed to terminated since `xs` is a strict suffix of the input list, which is obvious for Idri in this case, but is also witnessed by `r`, the inner function of the current `SuffixAcc`.
+This is guaranteed to terminated since `xs` is a strict suffix of the input list, which is obvious for Idris in this case, but is also witnessed by `r`, the inner function of the current `SuffixAcc`.

 Note the call to `succ`: If we just invoke `expr xs r`, the result will